R3Conclave/conclave-core-sdk/docs/docs/kds-configuration.md

     For the R3 development KDS, the following constraint should be used: `S:B4CDF6F4FA5B484FCA82292CE340FF305AA294F19382178BEA759E30E7DCFE2D PROD:1 SEC:STALE`.

 ### Choosing a value for the `masterKeyType`
-The KDS contains several internal master keys which may be used when deriving keys for user enclaves.
+The masters keys are internal secrets of a KDS instance and are private to that instance.
-The master key is an internal secret of the KDS instance that is used during key derivation to prevent other KDS instances from deriving the same keys.
+They are used during key derivation to ensure that other KDS instances are unable to derive the same keys.
 There are several supported key types, each with different trust models:

 - [`development`](api/-conclave%20-core/com.r3.conclave.common.kds/-master-key-type/-d-e-v-e-l-o-p-m-e-n-t/index.html) - A stable master key which is not suitable for production workloads, but can be used to test KDS integration.
 Release mode enclaves cannot use this key type.
-- [`azure_hsm`](api/-conclave%20-core/com.r3.conclave.common.kds/-master-key-type/-a-z-u-r-e_-h-s-m/index.html) - A production-ready master key which is backed by an Azure Key Vault.
+- [`azure_hsm`](api/-conclave%20-core/com.r3.conclave.common.kds/-master-key-type/-a-z-u-r-e_-h-s-m/index.html) - A production-ready master key which is backed by an [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview).
 The key is end-to-end encrypted.
 However, users of this key are assuming trust in Microsoft and R3.
 - [`cluster`](api/-conclave%20-core/com.r3.conclave.common.kds/-master-key-type/-c-l-u-s-t-e-r/index.html) - A production-ready master key which resides entirely within SGX enclaves.
 Neither R3 nor the KDS hosting provider have access to this key.

 ### Defining the `policyConstraint` section